Squarespace V. Wordpress. Which Platform Should You Choose?

 No start from scratch options.

 Not many options for custom coding so planning for the future isn’t so good.

 It’s cost effective.

 For total transparency I’ll start with the drawback of Squarespace.
-On the surface, Squarespace appears to be more expensive than Wordpress, and you’ll probably find from your research that it's one of the main cons of Squarespace, but that’s not 100% accurate.
+On the surface, Squarespace appears to be more expensive than Wordpress, and you’ll probably find from your research that it's one of the most reported “cons” of Squarespace, but that’s not 100% accurate.
 Wordpress can be cheaper, if you want something basic - but you need a lot of extras with Wordpress to get it to a high standard - especially if you’re using it for a business and not just casual blogging.
 With Wordpress you need to factor in the cost of a custom template design, separate hosting and the cost of custom plugins.

 It’s beautifully designed

 People say Squarespace is hard to fully customise and criticise that it’s not 'drag and drop’.
 Squarespace however has a library of already stunning templates that you can tweak (or hire a designer like me for more design options!)
 Instead of drag and drop, Squarespace uses 'content blocks’ which are more reliable.
 You can still drag and drop the content blocks around and it means that your website content can easily go from the desktop version to mobile very quickly.
 With other website platforms, you usually have to create two versions of your website - one suitable for desktop and one for mobile.
 With Squarespace, you only need to design your site once.

 It’s less work to maintain